naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 %Sometime after the skull van is using its rocket boosters at near max speed.

-Sticky: (as the driver now) ...
+Sticky Angry: (as the driver now) ...

 Dino: (noticing Sticky's ice glare) S-sorry Boss...

-Kranion: (sideyeing) I don't care what it takes I wanna squash the annoying green girl.
+Kranion Angry: (sideyeing) I don't care what it takes I wanna squash the annoying green girl.

 Dino: Which one-